Understanding Metabolic Adaptation

 But that doesn't mean you can't meet your goals.
 In many cases, you can work with your body, not against it, by making strategic changes to how you eat and exercise (more on this later).

-The primary sign of metabolic adaptation is that weight loss stalls despite eating less and exercising more.
-You may start to gain weight back even if you haven't changed any habits.
+The primary sign of metabolic adaptation is that weight loss stalls despite eating less and exercising more, but there are several other signs to look out for, including:

-Other signs can include feeling hungrier than usual or constant cravings.
-If you're experiencing any of these signs, you may want to talk to your doctor or a registered dietitian to rule out any other possible causes and create a plan to address metabolic adaptation.
+If you're experiencing any of these signs, you may want to talk to your doctor or a registered dietitian to rule out any other possible causes, make sure you’re eating the right amount of calories for your body, and create a plan to address metabolic adaptation.

 a person about to step on a scale, with measuring tape on the floor